RI-SE/smirk/docs/Data Management Specification.md

 - [N4] Pyramid
 - [N5] Cylinder

-For each OOD example, we specify the execution of 10 scenarios in ESI Pro-SiVIC.
+For each OOD example, we specify the execution of 20 scenarios in ESI Pro-SiVIC.
 The configurations represent a basic shape crossing the road from the left or right at an angle perpendicular to the road.
 Since basic shapes are not animated, we fix the speed at 4 m/s.
 In all scenarios, the distance between the starting point of the basic shape and the edge of the road is 5 m.
 The only variation point is the longitudinal distance between ego car and the objects' starting point.
 The objects always follow rectilinear motion (a straight line) at a constant speed during scenario execution.

+- Crossing direction: [left, right]
 - Longitudinal distance (m): [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]

 ## 4.2 Preprocessing